Acting Shakespeare

 Acting Shakespeare is a one-man show of Shakespearean monologues interspersed with theatrical anecdotes devised and performed by Ian McKellen.
 McKellen first performed the recital in Scandinavia in 1980 and later performed it throughout the world.
 It was broadcast by PBS in 1982.
 For the 1984 Broadway engagement, McKellen received the Drama Desk Award for Outstanding One-Person Show and a Tony Award nomination.
 He received internationally rave reviews with some calling him "The new Olivier" and "The greatest classical actor of our generation".
-The most recent performance was in Jersey Opera House in 1990, until it's revival in 2022 by the Irvington Shakespeare Company.
+The most recent performance was in Jersey Opera House in 1990, until its revival in 2022 by the Irvington Shakespeare Company.